Skip to content

 Estimating is crucial for securing jobs, whether you’re competing with other bids or dealing directly with a client.
 This process involves creating a precise cost estimate based on the project’s specifications and requirements, ensuring profitability for your hard work.

 However, estimates don’t fall by the wayside once work actually starts.
 For example, they help you control costs as a job progresses.
-This is even more important for contractors that consistently job cost.
+This is even more important for contractors that consistently job cost, whether manually or with job costing software like Knowify.

 Stages of creating an estimate